viksl/kritapluginpiemenu/README.md

 0.5
 - GUI Settings added - on-the-fly customization of the pie menu, no need for changes in code any more!
 - GUI Settings stored in a file
+- Pie Menu Settings now don't reset when you change sections count, your previous changes are kept so setting up your custom pie menu is now more straight forward
 - Fixed a memory leak (PyQt does not for some reason delete an object when it's parent is deleted although it should) 0.4
 - Fixing several major bugs